Schizophrenia and Suicide

-Suicide prevention can be difficult because people with schizophrenia can sometimes act on suicide thoughts impulsively and without warning.
-So it is essential that health care workers, family members, and friends be aware of the risk factors for suicide and the circumstances when they are most likely to happen.
+Suicide prevention can be hard to do, because people with schizophrenia can sometimes act on suicidal thoughts impulsively and without warning.
+So it’s essential that health care workers, family members, and friends be aware and know what to do.

 Risk Factors for Suicide in Schizophrenia Patients